-In case you haven’t noticed, I looooove all things pumpkin.
+In case you haven’t noticed, I absolutely love all things pumpkin.
 But given that I’m an October baby, I’m pretty sure my pumpkin crush is almost mandatory!!

 For this recipe, you can use homemade or canned pumpkin purée.
-The homemade stuff is actually very easy to make and I have provided directions below.
+Homemade purée is actually very easy to make (see directions at the bottom of my pumpkin overnight oats recipe here).
 If using canned, be sure to get pure pumpkin and not pie filling, which is full of processed sugar.
 In Toronto, I have purchased organic purée from Summerhill Market, Pusateri’s and Whole Foods.

 2 cups pure pumpkin purée

-1/2 cup chicken bone broth or vegetable broth + additional broth as needed to achieve desired consistency
+1 cup chicken bone broth or vegetable broth, plus additional broth as needed to achieve desired consistency

 1/2 cup roasted unsalted cashews, soaked in boiling water for 10 minutes then drained